 Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 Tenure and promotion are significant transitions in a faculty member’s career.
 It is critical that the accomplishments of a candidate be properly described in the tenure and promotion dossier.
 A well-prepared dossier is very helpful to dossier evaluators in order to make informed tenure and promotion decisions.
 These guidelines are intended to help faculty, chairs, and deans get a clear idea of their roles and responsibilities for the preparation of tenure and/or promotion dossiers.
 They describe the evaluation process and clarify general university-level expectations.
 These expectations are interpreted in each school and department using the markers of excellence.
-(These Markers of Excellence can be obtained by contacting Department Chair or School Dean, they are also available in Policy and Forms on the Provost website.)
+(These Markers of Excellence can be obtained by contacting Department Chair or School Dean.)

 While both tenure and promotion are based on performance commensurate with rank, promotion decisions are based on documentation of a body of scholarly work, teaching and service activities in rank, whereas tenure requires evidence of the promise of continued achievement with distinction in subsequent years.
 Most assistant professor tenure-track faculty members are considered for both tenure and promotion at the same time.
 However, in rare instances recommendations may be made separately.
 Generally, a decision to award tenure is made with simultaneous promotion in rank.

-A high level of performance in all three areas of teaching, research/creative activities, and service (administrative, professional and public) are the standard, minimum, long-standing University criteria for tenure and promotion decisions.
+A high level of performance in all three areas of teaching, scholarship, and service (administrative, professional and public) are the standard, minimum, long-standing University criteria for tenure and promotion decisions.
 In all cases the candidate's total record is assessed by comprehensive and rigorous peer evaluation.
 A candidate for promotion in rank normally excels in at least one of the areas, while achieving a high level of performance in the others.
-Usually, the promotion to Associate Professor requires an emerging reputation in the candidate’s discipline and a record of widely-disseminated, peer-reviewed scholarship or comparable creative work.
-Promotion to the rank of full Professor requires a sustained scholarly and/or creative reputation as demonstrated by a well-established, cumulative body of work in current rank.
+Usually, the promotion to Associate Professor requires an emerging reputation in the candidate’s discipline and a record of widely-disseminated, peer-reviewed scholarship.
+Promotion to the rank of full Professor requires a sustained scholarship as demonstrated by a well-established, cumulative body of work in current rank.

 - While the probationary period for untenured faculty ordinarily is seven years (with the tenure review occurring in the sixth year), special conditions may warrant earlier than normal consideration.